The History Of Skiing In Scandinavia – How The Norsemen Started Skiing

 The Norsemen used skis during the Viking Age as well.
 Skiing was a very significant means of travelling and transportation in contemporary Norway and Sweden throughout the Middle Ages.
 But skiing was not solely used for the needs of travel or transportation as hunting and recreation were equally quite representative.

-Furthermore, it is in the 13th century that a civil war broke out in medieval Norway, and that skis played a pivotal part in the future of the Norwegian monarchy.
+Furthermore, it is during the 13th century that a civil war broke out in medieval Norway, and that skis played a pivotal part in the future of the Norwegian monarchy.
 Briefly, the birkebeins (or birchlegs in English) were initially formed in Norway in the late 12th century as a rebellious movement against King Magnus Erlingsson and his father Erling Skakke.
 Nowadays, they are recalled and celebrated for saving the life of Håkon IV Håkonsson during his early childhood, by escorting him safely from Lillehammer to Østerdalen and then finally to Trondheim, facing a dangerous adventure.
-The deeds of these birkebeins (birchlegs) were subsequently made into a Norwegian film in 2016 entitled ‘The Last King’.
+The deeds of these birkebeins (birchlegs) were subsequently transposed into a Norwegian film entitled ‘The Last King’ and released in 2016.

 You can watch the official trailer of the film below: